zachvalenta/jvns.ca/content/post/2018-04-28-debugging-a-segfault-on-linux.markdown

 If you want this to work, the binary should be compiled with debugging symbols.
 Having line numbers in your stack traces is extremely helpful when trying to figure out why a program crashed :)

+### gdb + core dumps = amazing

+If you have a core dump & debugging symbols and gdb, you are in an amazing situation!!
+You can go up and down the call stack, print out variables, and poke around in memory to see what happened.
+It's the best.

+If you are still working on being a gdb wizard, you can also just print out the stack trace with `bt` and that's okay :)

 ### ASAN

 Another path to figuring out your segfault is to do one compile the program with AddressSanitizer